 There are some very real health concerns associated with formaldehyde.
 It gets dicey because the FDA doesn't regulate the use of formaldehyde in skincare, says Hartman.
 "It recommends that it not be included at all in aerosols, and that other products contain no more than .2 percent.
 But those are merely recommendations and companies aren't obligated to comply," he points out.
 In short, it falls on you to be an educated consumer and do your due diligence if you're concerned about formaldehyde and/or if it's causing skin allergies or irritation.
 In that case, go ahead and simply avoid even those aforementioned formaldehyde releasers; shopping from brands and/or retailers that have clear lists of banned ingredients is a good start, as those will definitely be on their "no" lists.

 The good news is that with most products, the levels of formaldehyde released into the air—because, again, it's most dangerous when inhaled—are very low.
-Gmyrek cites a 2012 study that found the amount of formaldehyde inhaled from the use of face moisturizer, foundation, shower gel, shampoo, deodorant, conditioner, gel, and body lotion (all of which contained formaldehyde-releasing agents) was too minimal to pose a risk to human health.
+A 2012 study found that the amount of formaldehyde inhaled from the use of face moisturizer, foundation, shower gel, shampoo, deodorant, conditioner, gel, and body lotion (all of which contained formaldehyde-releasing agents) was too minimal to pose a risk to human health.
 Hair straightening treatments undoubtedly pose the biggest potential risk, so make sure to do your homework.
 "There are formaldehyde-free formulations available, and it's also a good idea to ask your stylist to see the ingredient list," suggest Gmyrek, who adds that it's important to check the ingredient list of in-salon straightening treatments, too.

 At the end of the day, there's good reason why formaldehyde has a certain stigma around it.
 For most of us, it's nothing to worry over, particularly if you take the time to educate yourself and shop smart.